Learning More About Nevada Gun Laws

 Note: while this information is intended to be as accurate as possible, you should read the laws & obtain advise from an attorney about the details of your specific situation.
 This information does not constitute legal advice or constitute an attorney-client relationship, please read our disclaimer.

-If you or someone you know has been injured due to someone else’s negligent handling of a firearm, have been the victim of a shooting incident that happened due to negligence, or injured due to a defective gun case which lead to an accident, call contact the attorneys at Ladah Law Firm for a free case evaluation today 702-570-1264.
+If you or someone you know has been injured due to someone else’s negligent handling of a firearm, have been the victim of a shooting incident that happened due to negligence, or injured due to a defective gun case which lead to an accident, call contact the attorneys at Ladah Injury & Car Accident Lawyers Las Vegas for a free case evaluation today 702-570-1264.